sofia-etchegoin/code-from-class-sofia/week3/wed-am/README.md

 ## Demo Agenda

-* Walkthrough of the existing app
+- Walkthrough of the existing app
-* Add a new "rentals" table
+- Add a new "rentals" table
-* New DB queries and viewing of data
+- New DB queries and viewing of data

 ## Walkthrough

 - existing tables
 - routes
 - existing join
 - a separate query for movieLovers in the movies routes

 ## Add a new "rentals" table

 - Start with DB diagram
 - Migration
-- One seed to test (numbered, cause order matters)
+- One seed to test (numbered file name, cause order matters)
   - add to the clean file (bottom first, fail, then top)

 ## New DB queries and viewing of data